-There are several methods for posting subtitled videos to YouTube.
+There are 2 methods for posting subtitled videos to YouTube.

 - You can export your InqScribe transcript as a SubRip (“.srt”) file, then post it to YouTube using YouTube’s “Captions” feature.

-- You can create subtitles using InqScribe’s subtitling feature, and then use QuickTime 7 Pro to burn your subtitles onto the video track.
+- You can create subtitles using InqScribe’s subtitling feature, and then use HandBrake to burn your subtitles onto the video track.

 We recommend exporting your transcript in the SubRip .srt format when uploading to YouTube.
 If you're having trouble getting YouTube to recognize your exported SCC transcript, please refer to this article.